Image by Tyler Nordgren

-Weekly summer night sky programs are a wonderful way to experience and understand the stars, planets, and moon.
-Check the program schedule for afternoon and evening programs from late May through September.
+Summer night programs are a good way to experience and understand the night sky and nocturnal ecology.
+Check the program schedule during summer months to see what evening programs are scheduled during your visit.
 Half the park is after dark!

 Junior Ranger Night Explorer

 Kids ages 5-12 can be become a Junior Ranger Night Explorer and earn a Night Explorer patch by completing an activity booklet.
 Activities are divided into several age levels.
 Get your free booklet at the Visitor Center!